We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you frequently experience anxiety or panic attacks, you should speak to your doctor about medication treatment options.
 Those include:

-Alternative treatments, like herbal teas and supplements, can cut down on anxiety and panic attacks for some people.
-More research needs to be done on herbal treatments to determine if they’re effective.
+Integrative treatments, like herbal teas and supplements, can cut down on anxiety and panic attacks for some people.
+More research needs to be done on herbal treatments to determine whether they’re effective.

 Remember that herbal remedies aren’t necessarily better for your body than traditional medication.
 Herbals have properties that cause side effects and interactions just like medication does.